montagejs/todo-mvc/README.md

 ## Application Structure
 MontageJS applications follow a unified directory structure that makes it easy to look for and add files.
-The following table provides a brief description of the TodoMVC directory structure.
+The following table provides a brief description of the TodoMVC application's directory structure.

 Folder / File | Description |
 ------------ | -------------